 What you can/cannot bring into the country

 South Korea has an absolute 0 tolerance policy for illegal drugs.
-Controversially, they are even allowed to throw Koreans in jail if they have partaken in drug activities abroad even if they were legal there.
+Controversially, they are even allowed to throw Koreans in jail if they have partaken in drug activities abroad even if they were legal in the country taken.
 For example, a citizen could be locked up in South Korea for smoking a joint in Oregon in the US where marijuana is legal.

 Once I brought in two bottles of wine from Cape Town and a bottle of olive oil.
 The limit is one liter of alcohol.
 I have traveled to Seoul many times, but this time I found a large belt around my luggage with a lock.
 I needed to visit the customs official who told me I needed to declare the wine, as they thought the bottle of olive oil was wine.
 If this happens to you, don’t panic, it’s just a precaution from customs.